Better Listening: The Role of Your Values

 • Respect for others and their perspectives

-• Creating a more compassionate and empathetic society
+• Contributing to a more empathetic and connected society

 More Posts